Vegetarian Nutrition

 - However, low and very low certainty evidence also described some potential harms of following vegetarian diets for adults in the general population, including lower bone mineral density, and increased risk of fractures and lower vitamin B12 and vitamin D concentrations for those following vegan diets.

-Use the left navigation bar to view the results of the umbrella review.
-Expand the section below titled Umbrella Review Project Team and Disclosures for a listing of individuals who contributed their time and expertise to the development of this project, conflict of interest disclosures, and project funding information.
+Use the left navigation bar to view the results of the review.
+Expand the sections below titled Project Team and Disclosures for a listing of individuals who contributed their time and expertise to the development of this project, conflict of interest disclosures, and project funding information.